Diego-Llanes/WhatcomApp/servicesServerReadMe.txt

 To get the server running, install nodejs software from online.
-Install the express module in using the npm package manual.
-To do that, do "npm install express".
+Install the express module in using the npm package manager.
+To do that, enter "npm install express" in the command line.
 Put servicesServer.js and servicesCSV.txt into the same folder.

 Run servicesServer.js in command line with the "node servicesServer.js"command.That will make your computer a lan webserver.
 Then go to a browser and go to localhost:80000/services to see the data.
 You can filter the data more by adding argumentsto the URL based on what's in the csv file.

 Example: